-A/C SHAW: Why is it that those two sentences always follow each other?
+A/C SHAW: Why is it that those two sentences are always paired with each other?
 (Beat) How's Sydney?

 CLARE SYDNEY SMITH: He's fine.
 He sends his regards.
 As I said, he's been posted to Aboukir - seemed like the perfect opportunity to pop down and see you with Charlotte.